Quinn-Yan/Notes-of-Python-Basic/README.md

 # Note of Python Basic

-The following content is wirtten by myself based on the Edx course [Using Python for Research]( https://courses.edx.org/courses/course-v1:HarvardX+PH526x+3T2016/course/)  whose instrutor is Professor [Jukka-Pekka “JP” Onnela ](https://www.hsph.harvard.edu/onnela-lab/people/).
+The following content is based on the Edx course [Using Python for Research]( https://courses.edx.org/courses/course-v1:HarvardX+PH526x+3T2016/course/)  whose instrutor is Professor [Jukka-Pekka “JP” Onnela ](https://www.hsph.harvard.edu/onnela-lab/people/).
 Hope this note could help you learn fundamental knowledge of Python better.

 ## Week 1
 #### 1.1.1 Python Basic<br>
-* :sparkles:**Name**: from the inimitive BBC shows called Monty Python's Flying Circus  .
+* :sparkles:Name: from the inimitive BBC shows called Monty Python's Flying Circus
 * Python is an interpreted language
-* Two different mode
+* :sparkles:Two different mode in Editor
    * Interactive mode
       * experimenting code one line or one expression at a time
    * standard mode
       * running your programs from start to finish
 * Editor
-   * Anaconda ( many people would recommend this software as their first editor but here I would like to say anaconda has some conflict with npm, if you would use it in the future, be careful!)
+   * Anaconda ( many people would recommend this software as their first editor but here I would like to say anaconda has some conflict with npm, if you would use npm in the future, be careful!)
       * Jupyter
       * Spyder
-   * Pycharm (Someone consider this editor as a professional
+   * Pycharm (Someone consider this editor as a professional software since it will show the possible functions automatically, which might save lots of time while programming)
-   * Jupyter (Actually, jupyter is much easy to use since you can type Java/R by setting different kernels.)
+   * Jupyter (Actually, jupyter can operate alone on your computer without installing Anaconda and it is much convenient for programmers to use since you can type Javascript/R/Java by setting different kernels.)

 #### 1.1.2 Objects
 * Obejcts and the relationship between objects